juanmanuel96/flask-mongodb/docs/collections.md

 ```

 This is all that is required to create a model.
 Add this model package to the `MODELS` config variable to register the collection.

+# Making queries

+MongoDB querying system uses JSON to make DB queries.
+Collection models come with a manager attribute which can run queries.
+The methods for running queries with the manager have the same name as the Collection instance from pymongo.

+## Collection Manager

+The `manager` attribute is an instance of the `CollectionManager` class.
+This class has a single attribute which is the model itself.
+The collection manager has the task of making every query to the database.
+As mentioned above, the manager implements the same querying as pymongo but modified to meet the requirements of Flask-MongoDB.
+The queries are:

+- `find`: Returns a document set of copies of the model with the corresponding document values
+- `find_one`: Returns a single model copy with the corresponding document values
+- `insert_one`: Inserts one single document into the collection
+- `update_one`: Updates only one document in the collection, default update type is `$set`
+- `delete_one`: Deletes a single document in the collection

+## Document Sets

+The `DocumentSet` class is a list like class where it contains copies of the model with the corresponding values from the collection documents.
+Only the `find` function of the manager returns a document set.